WilliamNT/Text-to-list-string-converter-for-python/README.md

 The result will be generated in the same directory where you placed the script.
 It will be the same name as your string, with a .txt extension.
 The reason I made it like this, is because if you generate a huge list string, it is harder to copy and paste it from a terminal.

 The tutorial: https://www.w3schools.com/python/python_strings.asp

+# Notes
+-The script removes any duplicate words or numbers (e.g.: the fox jumps 222. the dog also jumps 123 432 222. will be "the, fox, jumps, dog, 222, 123, 432, also" or similar.)